 The ER diagram has already been restructured and ready to be transformed into the corresponding relational model.
 The basic entity that constitutes the system is the sensor, while rooms, floors, buildings, areas and cities are elements of aggregations of sensors necessary for the location of the sensors as well as for the attribution of the different types of areas monitored to the various types of managers.
 For security reasons, user passwords will be stored in encryption to avoid unwanted access as much as possible.
 To speed up indexes and to make the system more robust, the keys identified in the ER diagram will be used as unique constraints at the implementation level and as IDs will be used auto-increment integer.

+Open Space is only connected to “Area” and not “City” because we assume a City is composed of many Areas, that can eventually be Open Spaces such as parks, parking lots, etc… Areas can also be a mixture of Buildings and Open Spaces.
 D. Class Diagram of the implemented System